solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

     }
     return Success
 }

-fn get_data_slice(all_tx_data, instruction_index, offset, length) {
+// This function is re-used across precompiles in accordance with SIMD-0152 fn get_data_slice(all_tx_data, instruction_index, offset, length) {
   // Get the right instruction_data
   if instruction_index == 0xFFFF {